catalicu/BasicRTutorials/Tutorial2/README.md

 ncol(dataframe1)
 ```

 What did you get?
 What do these functions do?
+How did you figure it out?

 <details><summary>answer</summary>
 <p>
 You probably figured out that:
 * head() gives you the top portion of your data frame
 * tail() gives you the bottom portion
 * dim() gives you the dimensions - thus number of rows and columns
 * rnow() indicates specifically the number of rows
 * ncol() the number of columns
 </p>
 </details>

 You will always run into new functions and have to develop good strategies to learn about them.
 Coding is much more about learning to learn than having a fixed knowledge.
 How do you learn what a new function does?
 <details><summary>answer</summary>
 <p>
 * google it
 * ask your friends
 * ask R with a question mark before the name of the function.
 Example: ?head or ?dim
 * try it out! try using the function with different types of objects
 * dont be shy! coding is about acknowledging what you dont know, and trying new things
 </p>
 </details>